Bespoke Frontend

 Common Mistakes

-- Placing full bespoke pages in
+- Placing full bespoke route UIs in

-src/extensions/...instead ofsrc/pages/... - Skipping a layout wrapper and duplicating shell UI across each page
+admin-layout/instead ofcustom-layout/ - Skipping a layout wrapper and duplicating shell UI across each page

 - Mixing bespoke CSS with generic global selectors